SteveXZJ/fake-news-classification/README.md

 - test more real-world articles from different news sources
 - compare results after removing source-identifying language
 - try additional models such as Linear SVM or DistilBERT
-- build a small interactive app for user input